Gastric Sleeve Surgery: Qualifications, Complications, and More

-The gastric sleeve procedure — also called vertical sleeve gastrectomy — is often an option for people who are not eligible to safely have other bariatric procedures.
+The gastric sleeve surgery procedure — also called vertical sleeve gastrectomy or vertical gastric sleeve — is often an option for people who are not eligible to safely have other bariatric procedures.

 ||Removes part of the stomach and creates a new, tube-shaped stomach or “sleeve.”
 This is sometimes referred to as a "weight loss sleeve."
 Surgery is irreversible.|